kenjis/php-framework-benchmark/README.md

 Note(1): All the results are run on php with `phalcon.so` and `ice.so`.
 If you don't load phalcon.so or ice.so, the rps except for Phalcon or Ice probably increase a bit.

+Note(2): This benchmarks are limited by `ab` performance.
+See <https://github.com/kenjis/php-framework-benchmark/issues/62>.

 ## How to Benchmark

 Install source code as <http://localhost/php-framework-benchmark/>: